Green University® LLC Presents...

 with Thomas J. Elpel and friends | Toston, Montana

 Canoeing, camping, and hunting carp with bows and arrows is one of our favorite early summer activities.
-Last year we paddled the amazing Tongue River in southeastern Montana.
-This year we are returning to our usual haunts along the upper Missouri River for some floating and fun.
+In 2016 we paddled the amazing Tongue River in southeastern Montana.
+In 2017 and 2018 we have returned to our usual haunts along the upper Missouri River for some floating and fun.
 (See a journal and video of our past adventures!).

 Starting below Toston dam, we will float down the upper Missouri, camping and hunting carp with bows and arrows along the way.
 We eat what we kill.
 Waste is not allowed on this trip!
 We will also forage for wild foods and practice other primitive skills, such as friction fires, along the way.
 The journey ends at Canyon Ferry Reservoir.

 This canoe trip is not a formal class, but rather a fun adventure that is open to friends and family, members of the Jefferson River Canoe Trail, all Green University students, and neighborhood kids who have previously participated in Ancient Skills Immersion programs through Outdoor Wilderness Living School.

 There is no cost to join the adventure, although we would appreciate donations of food or money to cover expenses, and we will likely need drivers to help transport people, canoes, and gear to the river and back.